WaelElEchi/WaelElEchi/README.md

 - 📫 How to reach me **echi.wael@gmail.com**

-- 🌀 Looking forward to contributing daily in 2022
+- 🌀 Looking forward to contributing frequently in 2022

 <h3 align="left">Connect with me:</h3>
 <p align="left">